khanhha/khanhha.github.io/_posts/2009-05-15-SMPL-model-introduction.md

 <div style="width:image width px; font-size:80%; text-align:center;">
 <img src="/assets/images/smpl/axis_angle_rot.png" style="padding-bottom:0.5em;"/>

-The image is taken from the SMPL paper
+The image is taken from the Wikipedia
 </div>

 The relative rotations of 23 joints $(23\text{x}3)$ causes deformation to surrounding vertices.
 These deformations are captured by a matrix of (23x6890x3) which represents $23$ principal components of vertex displacements of $(6890x3)$.
 Therefore, given a new pose vector of relative rotation 23x3x3 values as weights, the final deformation will be calculated as a linear combination of these principal components.